Lenovo: 1994–1998: IPO, second offerings and bond sales

-1999–2010: IBM purchase and sale of smartphone division
+1999–2010: Merger with the IBM Personal Systems Group and sale of smartphone division

 To fund its continued growth, Lenovo issued a secondary offering of 50 million shares on the Hong Kong market in March 2000 and raised about US$212 million.
 It rebranded to the name Lenovo in 2003 and began making acquisitions to expand the company.

-Lenovo acquired IBM's personal computer business in 2005, including the ThinkPad laptop and ThinkCentre desktop lines.
-Lenovo's acquisition of IBM's personal computer division accelerated access to foreign markets while improving both Lenovo's branding and technology.
+Lenovo established a new holding company in 2005 through a two-way merger between it and IBM's personal computer business, the latter that had originally manufactured the ThinkPad laptop and ThinkCentre desktop lines.
+Lenovo's acquisition of IBM's personal computer division accelerated access to foreign markets while improving Lenovo's branding and technology.
 Lenovo paid US$1.25 billion for IBM's computer business and assumed an additional US$500 million of IBM's debt.
 This acquisition made Lenovo the third-largest computer maker worldwide by volume.

-Lenovo's purchase of the Think line from IBM also led to the creation of the IBM/Lenovo partnership which works together in the creation of Think-line of products sold by Lenovo.
+Lenovo's purchase of the Think line from IBM also led to the creation of the IBM/Lenovo partnership, which works together in the creation of Think-line of products sold by Lenovo.

-About the purchase of IBM's personal computer division, Liu Chuanzhi said in 2012: "We benefited in three ways from the IBM acquisition.
+On the purchase of IBM's personal computer division, Chuanzhi said in 2012: "We benefited in three ways from the IBM acquisition.
 We got the ThinkPad brand, IBM's more advanced PC manufacturing technology and the company's international resources, such as its global sales channels and operation teams.
 These three elements have shored up our sales revenue in the past several years."
-The employees of the division, including those who developed ThinkPad laptops and Think Centre desktops, became employees of Lenovo.
+The employees of the division, including those who developed ThinkPad laptops and ThinkCentre desktops, became employees of Lenovo.

 Despite Lenovo acquiring the "Think" brand from IBM, IBM still plays a key indirect, background role in the design and production of the Think line of products.
-IBM today is responsible for overseeing servicing and repair centers and is considered an authorized distributor and refurbisher of the Think line of products produced by Lenovo.
+Today, IBM is responsible for overseeing servicing and repair centers, and is considered an authorized distributor and refurbisher of the Think line of products produced by Lenovo.

-IBM also acquired a 18.9% share of Lenovo in 2005 as part of Lenovo's purchase of IBM's personal computing division.
-In the years following the deal IBM sold their stake in Lenovo, with the final sale in 2011 completing their divestment.
+IBM also acquired an 18.9% share of Lenovo in 2005 as part of Lenovo's purchase of IBM's personal computing division.
+In the years following the deal, IBM sold their stake in Lenovo, with a final sale in 2011 completing their divestment.

 Mary Ma, Lenovo's chief financial officer from 1990 to 2007, was in charge of investor relations.
 Under her leadership, Lenovo successfully integrated Western-style accountability into its corporate culture.
 Lenovo's emphasis on transparency earned it a reputation for the best corporate governance among mainland Chinese firms.
 While Hong Kong-listed firms were only required to issue financial reports twice per year, Lenovo followed the international norm of issuing quarterly reports.
 Lenovo created an audit committee and a compensation committee with non-management directors.
 The company started roadshows twice per year to meet institutional investors.
 Ma organized the first-ever investor relations conference held in mainland China.
 The conference was held in Beijing in 2002 and televised on China Central Television (CCTV).
 Liu and Ma co-hosted the conference and both gave speeches on corporate governance.